Asbury Park High School: Athletics

 The Asbury Park High School Bishops compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 324 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I South for football for 2018–2020.
+The school was classified by the NJSIAA as Group I South for football for 2022–2024, which included schools with 185 to 482 students.

 The boys basketball team won the Group IV title in 1936 vs. Emerson High School, in 1941 vs. West New York Memorial High School, in 1943 vs. Trenton Central High School, won Group II titles in 1978 vs. Lodi High School and in 1987 vs. Orange High School, and won Group I titles in 2011 vs. Jonathan Dayton High School and in 2012 vs. University High School.
 A crowd of 3,500 watched the 1941 team win the Group IV state title with a 35-32 win against West New York in the championship game played at the Elizabeth Armory.
 The 2011 team defeated Jonathan Dayton by a score of 64-50 in the Group I tournament final.

 The boys cross country team won the Group IV state title in 1950 (as co-champion) and won the Group II title in 1990 and 1993.

-The boys' tennis team was the state overall co-champion in 1950 with Millville Senior High School, the first year that the state title was determined by playoffs.
+The boys' tennis team was the state overall co-champion in 1950 with Millville High School, the first year that the state title was determined by playoffs.

-The girls' basketball team won the Group III state titles in 1976 and 1977, defeating Paramus Catholic High School in both years and won the Group II state championship in 1985 vs. Somerville High School.
+The girls' basketball team won the Group III state titles in 1976 and 1977, defeating Paramus Catholic High School in the playoff finals in both years and won the Group II state championship in 1984 vs. Whippany Park High School.
 The 1977 team finished the season 31-1 after winning the Group III state title with a 70-47 victory against Paramus Catholic in the championship game.
+The team won the Group II title in 1984 with a 61-39 finals win against Whippany Park.